I-3-7-14.Other Common Reasons for Remand

 M. Income and Resources Issues

-The Appeals Council will remand a case when it is necessary to substantiate allegations and resolve discrepancies relating to grant amounts, living arrangements, income, resources, etc., in supplemental security income cases.
+The AC will grant review and may remand a case when it is necessary to substantiate allegations and resolve discrepancies relating to grant amounts, living arrangements, income, resources, or other related issues in supplemental security income cases.